MSI Partnership Program

-This program is a collaboration between the ASBMB Minority Affairs Committee (MAC) and Undergraduate Affiliates Network Committee (UAN) to encourage the establishment of UAN chapters at Minority Serving Institutions (MSI).
-The program requires that an existing UAN chapter (mentor institution) forms a partnership with a MSI that is interested in establishing a new UAN for three consecutive years.
+This program is a collaboration between the ASBMB Minority Affairs Committee (MAC) and Student Chapters Committee to encourage the establishment of chapters at Minority Serving Institutions (MSI).
+The program requires that an existing chapter (mentor institution) forms a partnership with a MSI that is interested in establishing a new chapter for three consecutive years.
 The MSI may be located in any part of the U.S., and is not limited to the region within which the mentor institution resides.

 It is the hope of the ASBMB that this initiative will serve as a platform whereby young scientists from groups typically underrepresented in the molecular life sciences will learn about and engage with the work of the society.
-It is our expectation that the existing UAN faculty advisor will serve as a mentor to the faculty advisor of the MSI-UAN as the new chapter develops and gets organized.
+It is our expectation that the existing faculty adviser will serve as a mentor to the faculty adviser of the MSI as the new chapter develops and gets organized.

 Reasons to Join

-In addition to all the benefits of UAN membership, new MSI-UAN chapters receive the following:
+In addition to all the benefits of ASBMB membership, new MSI chapters receive the following:

-1. The faculty advisor of the mentor institution will receive his/her annual membership dues to the society ($140) paid for the first year of the partnership.
+1. The faculty adviser of the mentor institution will receive his/her annual membership dues to the society ($140) paid for the first year of the partnership.

-2. The advisor of the mentor institution receives an $850 travel award to the 2015 ASBMB Annual Meeting in Boston, MA.
+2. The adviser of the mentor institution receives an $850 travel award to the 2015 ASBMB annual meeting in Boston, MA.

 To find a MSI near you, visit the U.S. Department of Education published list of Accredited Postsecondary Minority Institutions.

-For more information on the MSI-UAN partnership program and to find out how to apply contact: email@example.com.
+For more information on the MSI Partnership program and to find out how to apply contact: email@example.com.